Exact Risk Curves of signSGD in High-Dimensions: Quantifying Preconditioning and Noise-Compression Effects: Proof of Main Theorem

 \subsection{Approximation of the conditional updates}

-For simplicity of our proofs, we will assume $\lr$ is constant.
-The proof remains unchanged if $\lr$ is defined as in Assumption \ref{ass:stepsize_params}.
+For simplicity of our proofs, we will assume $\lr$ is constant as well as batch-size is $b=1$.
+The proof remains unchanged if $\lr$ is defined as in Assumption \ref{ass:stepsize_params} and if $b>1$.
 For the convenience of the reader and to avoid confusion, we provide the typical notions of convergence in high-dimensions. \begin{definition} An event $A \subset \R^d$ holds with high-probability, if there exists some $\delta>0$ independent to $d$ such that $\prob(A)\geq 1- C d^{-\delta}$ for some $C$ independent to $d$. \end{definition}

 \begin{definition} An event $A \subset \R^d$ holds with overwhelming-probability, if for all $\delta>0$ there exists $C_\delta$ such that $\prob(A)\geq 1- C_\delta d^{-\delta}$. \end{definition}

 \reb{Denote $\mathcal{F}_k$ to be the natural filtration generated by the data $\{\x_j\}_{j=1}^k$ and the label noise $\{\eps_j\}_{j=1}^k$.
 For notational convenience, we define the "centered" \signSGD iterate $\bnu_k = \it_k - \target$.
 We also denote $\Ri_k =\Ri (\it_k)$ when it is clear. }